-Details of the compensation system for members of the Supervisory Board and an individual breakdown of the amounts paid are contained in the "Compensation report" section in the combined management report for fiscal 2014.
+Details of the compensation system for members of the Supervisory Board and an individual breakdown of the amounts paid are contained in the section headed "Compensation report" in the combined management report for fiscal 2015.

-No loans were granted to members of the Board of Management or the Supervisory Board in fiscal 2014 or 2013.
+No loans were granted to members of the Board of Management or the Supervisory Board in fiscal 2015 or 2014.

-35 Financial instruments
+36 | Financial instruments